Configuration

 Initialization

-The .freeact/ directory is created and populated from bundled templates through three entry points:
+The .freeact/ directory is initialized through CLI entry points:

 | Entry Point | Description |